-When you read about the New Deal, more often than not, you see FDR’s name, but very rarely do you see the name of the woman who pretty much authored its entire outline – Frances Perkins.
+When you read about the New Deal, more often than not, you see FDR’s name, but very rarely do you see the name of the woman who authored its entire outline – Frances Perkins.

-“Yes, I’ll back you,” he replied, without hesitation.
+“Yes, I’ll back you,” Roosevelt said.

 Working with FDR